Theprocyon/foc-motor-ctrl/docs/src/app_deployment.md

 * Adjusted Bokeh server port from 5006 to 3006 to avoid conflicts with the kria-dashboard app.
 * Added notes on minimum speed settings and clarified CANopen test instructions.
 * Corrected firmware naming for consistency.
+* Updated known issues related to system crashes during the FOC application reload and CANopen communication on the KD240-KR260 setup, including reset steps and reminders.

 ### Version - v0.4